Published July 24, 2012

 For 75 years the pool has been located in the majestic white building standing on the corner of Barónsstígur and Bergþórugata.
 The building—a blend of modernist, Art Deco and Cubist styles—is designed by former state architect Guðjón Samúelsson (who has designed a number of other landmark buildings in the city, such as Hallgrímskirkja, the University of Iceland and The National Hospital).
 Both the building’s exterior and interior are protected, and one of the first things you’ll notice inside is the cool labyrinth-like layout of the locker room, which is made up of small cubicles that you can close yourself in if public nudity is not your thing.
-The specs

 The swimming pool is 25 metres long and ten metres wide.
 The deep end of the pool is almost four meters deep and is popular for diving exercises.
 There are two diving boards, the higher one about three meters above the water.
 On the other end, there is also a smaller pool for children with various playthings.
 And on the poolside there are weights for pumping iron, but none of the shiny airbrushed equipment you find in World Class and the like, just a single bench and worn dumbbells.

 Outside on the balconies are two hot tubs, one at 39°C for the people who are warm at heart and the other at 42° C. There is also a small steam bath and a lounge area with garden chairs where you can cool off out there.
 But what about the sun, you might ask.
 Well, there is another large upper terrace especially made for sunbathing with lots of benches to bake on while enjoying a great view of the city.
 And for those who embrace public nudity, it is partitioned by gender so that one can sunbathe in the nude and get rid of those pesky tan lines.